 Staff were aware of their responsibility to respect people's diversity and human rights.

-On the day of inspection, we spoke with a patient and reviewed patient feedback.
-Patients said staff were friendly, informative and kind.

-Patients said staff were compassionate and understanding when they were in pain, distress or discomfort.
+On the day of inspection, we spoke with 2 patients who told us staff were compassionate and understanding when they were in pain, distress or discomfort.

 Privacy and dignity

 Staff were aware of the importance of privacy and confidentiality.